Wardley-Mapping-Foundation/wmf-operating-model/service-contracts/Discord.md

 To create your account, follow [this link](https://discord.com/invite/upg2deYD3Z) and let the Discord app guide you.
 If you need a new community channel or would like to host an event, request one by opening a ticket in the Foundation's ['wmf-operating-model' GitHub repository](https://github.com/Wardley-Mapping-Foundation/wmf-operating-model).

-If you need help send a message to `@admins` or `@moderator` in any chat.
+If you need help send a message to `@moderator` in any chat.
 If you can't get into Discord, ping [@wardleymaps](https://twitter.com/wardleymaps) on Twitter.

-If the service is not meeting your expectations, please let us know by messaging `@admins` or `@modertor` in any chat.
+If the service is not meeting your expectations, please let us know by messaging `@modertor` in any chat.

 ## User Needs
-As a **Wardley Mapping Newcomer**
+As a **Wardley Mapping Newcomer** or **Community Member**
-I need discuss Wardley Mapping with practitioners & learners around the world so that I feel inspired, challenged, and able to apply Wardley Mapping in my context.
+I need discuss Wardley Mapping with practitioners & learners around the world
+so that I feel inspired, challenged, and able to apply Wardley Mapping in my context

 Metrics:
 - Active users by segment
 - Answer ratio per topic & category (eg: learning process, individual problems, etc.)
 - Sentiment analysis by segment

 As a **Community Member**
-I need to share available learning resources and knowledge about Wardley Mapping So that I can improve the state of Wardley Mapping
+I need to share available learning resources and knowledge about Wardley Mapping
+So that I can improve the state of Wardley Mapping

 Metrics:
 - Answer ratio per topic & category
 - Amount of duplicated work

-As a **Foundation** or **Community Member** or **Conference Organiser** I need to understand community demographics, trends, and topics of interest So that I can improve the state of Wardley Mapping
+As a **Foundation** or **Community Member** or **Conference Organiser**
+I need to understand community demographics, trends, and topics of interest
+So that I can improve the state of Wardley Mapping

 Metrics:
 - Content, research & conferences using data

 As a **Community Member** or **Researcher**
-I need to discuss my vision & work with experts & practitioners from around the world So that I can improve the state of Wardley Mapping
+I need to discuss my vision & work with experts & practitioners from around the world
+So that I can improve the state of Wardley Mapping

 Metrics:
 - Quantity of ideas/research discussed

 As a **Foundation Team Member**
-I need to discuss & coordinate work with my teammates and the Wardley Mapping community so that I can deliver services to the Foundation, the community, and the public
+I need to discuss & coordinate work with my teammates and the Wardley Mapping community
+so that I can deliver services to the Foundation, the community, and the public

 Metrics: